Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 > dim(pop_data2)
 [1] 133004      2
 ```
-Our data has 133.004 records, so we can get 70.000 records and plot a scatter plot for each airline company and the corresponding arrive delay variable.
-In this case, we don't want to make any inference over a certain population, we just want to have a quick view on how our arrive delay variable is distributed for each airline company.
+Our data has 133.004 records, so we can get 70.000 records and plot a scatter plot for each airline company with the corresponding arrives delay variable.
+In this case, we don't want to make any inferences over a certain population.
+We want to have a quick view of our variable distribution.

 ``` r
 pop_data2 <- na.omit(flights) %>%